 Sherilyn Likewise, Receptionist

-or, as I like to call myself, “Girl Monday” and “Girl Wednesday.” 🙂 I am privileged to serve the Women’s Resource Center on Earn While You Learn Education Mondays as receptionist and baby holder, and on clinic Wednesdays and Thursdays as receptionist.
+I am privileged to serve the Women’s Resource Center on Earn While You Learn Education Mondays as receptionist and baby holder, and on clinic Tuesdays and Wednesdays as receptionist.
 I earned a BS in Psychology with a minor in Theatre from the University of Wyoming in 1990 and have worked as a librarian, medical receptionist, financial counselor, and English teacher, among other things.
 I love to read, sew, quilt, craft, cook, bake, and hold other people’s babies.
 I have lived in Nevada, Texas, Washington, California, and all over Wyoming, but finally settled in Gillette in 2005.
 I married my husband, Brian, in 2008.
 The Women’s Resource Center has been a ministry close to both of our hearts that we have been privileged to support for several years.
 When the opportunity to begin volunteering arose in early 2017, I jumped at the chance!
 I am thrilled to be a part of the ministry of the Center, and I am continually awed at how God works in the lives and hearts of the women we touch each day.
 I came on staff as Administrative Assistant in August of 2017, and I look forward to serving for as long as God allows.

 Sawyer Poitra, RN: CEO